-Connecticut lawmakers will hold a public hearing on a bill that would impose lengthy prison sentences on people who commit crimes with drones.
+Connecticut Bill Would Impose 20-Year Prison Sentence On People Who Commit Crimes With DronesConnecticut lawmakers will hold a public hearing on a bill that would impose lengthy prison sentences on people who commit crimes with drones.

 Journalist Sues Police Who Questioned Drone UseA journalist who was questioned by Hartford police over his use of a drone to take pictures of a car wreck has filed a lawsuit alleging the officers violated his free-speech rights.

 Drone Technology Ahead Of RegulationsThe FAA is developing new rules as the technology makes drones far more versatile, but for now operators can run afoul of regulations by using them for commercial purposes.
 A recent case in Hartford highlighted the situation.